 Clan Destino Cenote is situated right in the heart of it all, along Tulum’s south beach tourist area.

 There is no entrance fee to swim in this epic Cenote, all they ask is that you purchase something from the bar or restaurant.
 The best seats in the house are the ones that are situated on the wooden deck on the very edge of the Cenote.

 Clan Destino features its very own Cenote surrounded by lush jungle.
-It truly is a little hidden gem that I highly recommend checking out while on your Tulum Cenotes mission!
+It truly is a little hidden gem that I highly recommend checking out.

 I spent around one hour sipping on a Michelada and swimming around in the crystalline waters.
-I honestly could have spent an entire day at Clan Destino but there were more Tulum Cenotes to visit!
+I honestly could have spent an entire day at Clan Destino but there were more cenotes to visit!

 Find All → Hotels / Hostels / Resorts in Tulum